How to Use Claude Cowork to Turn a Folder of Drafts Into a Board or Leadership Meeting Packet

 How to gather the source material

-- Move the packet ingredients into that folder.
+- Move the current packet ingredients into

-- Rename files so the order is obvious.
+source-drafts. - Rename files so the order is obvious.
 Example:

-archivesubfolder outside the working packet folder. - Add one small text file called
+archive-do-not-use. - Add one small text file called

-packet-instructions.txtthat lists the desired order, audience, due date, and any file that should be excluded.
+packet-instructions.txtthat lists the desired order, audience, due date, and any file that should be excluded. - Keep

 Numbered workflow steps